realmatterio/RealMatter-DID-Method/README.md

 where

-method-specific-ledger-id refers to [Enecuum](https://enecuum.com/) ENQ pubic blockchain
+method-specific-ledger-id refers to the DLT ledger e.g. [Enecuum](https://enecuum.com/) ENQ pubic blockchain

 method-specific-subject-id refers to a string of 40 hexadecimal characters